Chocolate Mousse Cake with Ladyfingers

-I recommend lining your loaf pan with non-stick foil.
+- Line your loaf pan with non-stick foil.
 It will help you remove the cake after it’s chilled and before it’s frosted.

-Next, line the pan with ladyfingers, starting with the bottom, then the sides.
+- Next, Line the pan with ladyfingers, starting with the bottom, then the sides.
 Cut pieces from the leftover ladyfingers to fill any large openings.

 “Incredible,” was the first word out of Bill’s mouth.
 He claimed not to like ladyfinger desserts before tasting this one.
 It’s really quite simple to whip up.
 I might even up the amount of whipped cream icing next time to make it nice and billowy.
 It was the perfect way to end our holiday meal.